 We emphasize that little was done to "tune" this reducedorder model to the 3D simulations, largely because there are very few tunable parameters.
-Firstly, we choose an empirical constant to set the magnitude of the tidal advection in the reference case of the reduced-order model equivalent to the total ocean advection in the MITgcm reference simulation (Appendix A3).
-Secondly, the eddy parameterization is also tunable, but we choose to apply the eddy parameterization directly from Stewart and Thompson (2016) without any modification.
-The last tunable parameter is the minimum deformation rate Δ_0 in sea ice rheology (Appendix A6), which represents the minimum resistance of sea ice to external forcing.
+First, we choose an empirical constant to set the magnitude of the tidal advection in the reference case of the reduced-order model equivalent to the total ocean advection in the MITgcm reference simulation (appendix A, section c).
+Second, the eddy parameterization is also tunable, but we choose to apply the eddy parameterization directly from Stewart and Thompson (2016) without any modification.
+The last tunable parameter is the minimum deformation rate Δ_0 in sea ice rheology (appendix A, section f), which represents the minimum resistance of sea ice to external forcing.
 We regularize the ice deformation rate with this tunable parameter to prevent the ice internal stress from approaching infinity under the 1D assumption (Vancoppenolle et al. 2012).
-Increasing Δ_0 reduces the effective viscosity of sea ice (Appendix A8) and increases the magnitude of ice and ocean zonal velocities, but it does not qualitatively change the ice and ocean momentum budget.
+Increasing Δ_0 reduces the effective viscosity of sea ice (appendix A, section h) and increases the magnitude of ice and ocean zonal velocities, but it does not qualitatively change the ice and ocean momentum budget.